CEA-MetroCarac/pystack3d/doc/destriping.rst

 Destriping
 ==========

-The destriping process step aims at minimizing artefacts like stripes that can appear in some image acquisition technics.
+The destriping process step aims at minimizing artefacts like stripes or curtaining effects that can appear in some image acquisition technics.

 The algorithm used for the destriping is issued from the `pyvnsr <https://github.com/CEA-MetroCarac/pyvsnr>`_ library.